 Some designers are also combining fonts on a single site.
 As long as it’s cohesive, we recommend you go ahead and have a play with both retro and new typefaces on the same page.

-Here are a few bold fonts that we like: Pier, Dual Typeface, Bushscraft, Natasha, Work Sans, Sansation Typeface, Phenomena, Peace Sans.
+Here are a few bold fonts that we like: Pier, Dual Typeface, Bushcraft, Natasha, Work Sans, Sensation, Typeface, Phenomena, Peace Sans.

 10. Single Web Pages

 Creative and functional use of web space remains important, yet single page websites are still trending.
 We’re seeing simple, intuitive navigations, multi-layered parallax, and vertical and horizontal scrolling in single page sites.

 There are better user engagement and improved storytelling with single page websites, but it’s not really the choice for all.
 You have to carefully evaluate your needs.
 Single web pages are perfect for landing pages or one-off campaigns.
 However, if your site is content-driven, or you are selling multiple products and services, single web pages won’t be able to accommodate your needs.